zhiwenh/delib/README.md

 A non-restrictive and lightweight framework (CLI/Library) for Ethereum that allows you spawn your own Ethereum private blockchain.

-## Features
+# Features

+#### Ethereum Library

 Library that provides the core abstractions needed in writing code for Ethereum.

+#### Ethereum CLI
 CLI that lets you easily compile, build, deploy, and execute specific methods on Ethereum Solidity smart contracts.

-Gives you access to your Ethereum private blockchain in your project folder.
+#### Geth Development Private Blockchain
+Allows you to create a geth development blockchain with access to the genesis file and that lets you easily connect to other private chains.
+It creates a set amount of accounts, distributes Ether to all of them, auto mines for transactions, and displays transaction information such as gas used.

-## Requirements
+# Requirements

 You must [install geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) (OSX commands below, see link for more information or other platforms):